inparlor.

 Agency perspective from running both.

-If we were scoping this for a US operator at the $5M-$30M revenue band, the call usually goes to Freelancer, it covers single-channel work with the least operational burden, the lowest learning curve for the in-house team, and the deepest ecosystem of agency partners who actually know it.
-We'd switch to Agency the moment multi-channel programs becomes the binding constraint, and we've watched brands make that switch at the right time (usually) and the wrong time (occasionally).
+If we were scoping this for a US operator at the $5M-$30M revenue band, the call usually goes to Freelance Developer, it covers scoped, well-defined features where the spec is stable with the least operational burden, the lowest learning curve for the in-house team, and the deepest ecosystem of agency partners who actually know it.
+We'd switch to Development Agency the moment companies without an established engineering org who need to ship becomes the binding constraint, and we've watched brands make that switch at the right time (usually) and the wrong time (occasionally).
 Below $5M revenue the answer is almost always whichever option lets the founder ship faster; above $50M the answer shifts toward whichever option produces the cleanest data and the strongest integration story with the rest of the stack.
 We've made this call both ways inside the same client portfolio in the same year, it is rarely a permanent decision and almost never the most important one the company will make this quarter.

 Migration considerations